download

 "I hope for a good placement".

-Kimi Raikkonen has the fourth fastest time: taking into account that he lapped first, when the track is dirty, his performance is almost at the level of the World Champion.
-It is not a gamble to hypothesize that Michael Schumacher's most difficult opponent will be him.
-The Renaults were bad, slow out of the corners.
-In 2003 in Hungary Fernando Alonso won the first race of his career.
+Kimi Räikkönen set the fourth fastest time: taking into account that he was the first to do his lap, when the track was still dirty, his performance is almost at the level of the World Champion.
+It is not a gamble to hypothesise that Michael Schumacher's most difficult opponent will be him.
+The Renaults were bad, and slow out of the corners.
+In 2003 in Hungary, Fernando Alonso won the first race of his career.
 Today, however, in qualifying he had to settle for sixth place:

 "A disappointment, there's no way to overtake here.
 We'll have to be good at pit stops, it's the only way to recover positions".